CDMadelo/KenShell/README.md

 # KenShell
-This is a simulation of a Windows Command Line (Shell) written in C.
+	A simulation of a Windows Command Line Written in C.
+	Final Project in CMSC 125 A.Y.
+2018 - 2019

+<br><br>

+# Please refer to the User Manual.